9 Top-Rated Tourist Attractions in the Sacred Valley, Peru

 Where to Stay in the Sacred Valley for Sightseeing

-We recommend these unique hotels and lodges surrounded by mountains in the Sacred Valley:
+We recommend these comfortable hotels and lodges surrounded by mountains in the Sacred Valley:

-- Explora Valle Sagrado: luxury all-inclusive lodge in Urubamba, spectacular mountain views, wonderful staff, contemporary decor, excellent guides, spa with pool and sauna.
+- Explora Valle Sagrado: This luxury all-inclusive lodge in Urubamba offers spectacular mountain views, wonderful staff, contemporary decor, excellent guides, and a spa with pool and sauna.

-- Sonesta Posadas del Inca Yucay: mid-range Yucay hotel, former monastery, small chapel, spacious rooms, lovely courtyard and grounds.
+- Sonesta Posadas del Inca Yucay: The mid-range Yucay hotel is a former monastery with spacious rooms and a lovely courtyard and grounds.

-- Hotel La Casona De Yucay Valle Sagrado: 3-star Yucay hotel, beautiful gardens, quiet location, smiling staff.
+- Hotel La Casona De Yucay Valle Sagrado: This 3-star hotel features beautiful gardens, a quiet location, and smiling staff.